and integration of innovative artificial intelligence

 - The in-kind contributions represent a component for which the research team would otherwise have to pay at an equal or a greater cost;

-- The in-kind contributions do not exceed 20% of the total amount of funds under the project’s funding plan.
+- The in-kind contributions do not exceed 50% of the contribution of each industrial partner under the project’s funding plan.

-Management fees and Indirect Costs of Research (ICRs)
+Management fees and Indirect Costs of Research (ICR)

-For all funded innovative artificial intelligence projects, CQDM will award the university, in addition to the research grant, a grant for ICRs of up to 27% of the following expenses: salaries, wages, student scholarships, raw materials, consumables, equipment rentals, travel expenses and accommodation costs.
+For all funded innovative artificial intelligence projects, CQDM will award the universities and affiliated hospitals, in addition to the research grant, a grant for ICR of up to 27% of the following expenses: salaries, wages, student scholarships, raw materials, consumables, equipment rentals, travel expenses and accommodation costs.